 Radici Italian Restaurant Interiors

-You’ll notice a sign jutting out from the wall and a few tables and chairs on the pavement forming a little terrace for alfresco dining.
-In through those beautiful metal framed doors where you’re greeted by a member of staff.
+You’ll notice a sign jutting out from the wall and a few tables and chairs on the pavement, forming a little terrace for alfresco dining.
+In through those beautiful metal framed doors where a member of staff greets you.
 The open planned dining room is spacious but retains a cosy feel.
 Check out the other diners as you are shown to your seat because you are likely to spot a few celebrities, especially actors which we did.
 The interiors are akin to a typical Italian trattoria, although somewhat upscale.
-There is a mix of wood and stone flooring for that all important rustic feel.
-If you head to the toilets you can catch a glimpse of the busy kitchen which you walk past.
+There is a mix of wood and stone flooring for that all-important rustic feel.
+If you head to the toilets, you can catch a glimpse of the busy kitchen which you walk past.
 On the right, you will see a bar with tiled front and behind that the drinking area with shelves of wine on display.

 Radici Italian Restaurant Information

-To find out more about the restaurant go to the Radici Website.
+To find out more about the restaurant, go to the Radici Website.
 The restaurant address is 30 Almeida Street, London N1 1AD.
 The nearest stations are Angel on the Northern Line, Highbury and Islington on the Victoria Line and London Overground.
-Current opening times listed are Monday 5pm until 10.30pm, Tuesday to Saturday 12pm until 2.30pm and 5pm until 10.30pm, Sunday is 11am until 4pm.
+Check the website for current opening times.
 You will need to book a table as the restaurant is very popular.
-Early slots are taken up by the theatre goers who leave just before 7.30pm or around 2.30pm for matinee performances which are usually on Saturdays, sometimes mid-week.
+Early slots are taken up by the theatregoers who leave just before 7.30 pm or around 2.30 pm for matinee performances which are usually on Saturdays, sometimes mid-week.

 Author: Homegirl London.
 Photographs: Homegirl London food and exterior.
 Thanks: Homeboy for dining with me.